kb-dk/MerMEId/trunk/USING_DOCKER.md

 * [Configure MerMEId Form](INSTALL.md#5-configure-mermeid-form)
 * [Configure eXist database](INSTALL.md#6-configure-database)

-Here you have to decide about the password of the eXist DB, which you will need later.
+Here you have to choose the password of the eXist DB.
+You will need that later.

 ## 3. Build MerMEId